 The Yoda of Brazilian Jiu-Jitsu, the enigmatic John Danaher finally succumbed to peer pressure.
 Not that he has peers or equals but still.
 After years of demonstrating just how effective his leg lock system is, Danaher now decided to share.
 In typical Danaher fashion though, the result is a very untypical product.
 We already know that the system works, the trick is could anybody really strive to become as proficient with it as the Danaher Death Squad?
 The answer is yes, thanks to the unique style of this John Danaher DVD instructional.

 Mr. Danaher is as original as someone gets, and certainly has a different way of approaching Jiu-Jitsu.
 He is a problem solver rather than a straight shooter, something which is clear throughout the instructional.
-The basic idea is to make you think, much like he did with Joe Rogan while at the podcast.
+The basic idea is to make you think, much as he did with Joe Rogan while at the podcast.
 If you’re looking for a system to copy, this instructional is not for you.
 If you’re looking to develop a deadly leg locking game to beat any opponent, this is the product for you.
 It’s long and full of information.
 It will take time to watch.
 It will take even more time to understand and apply it.
 Once you do, though, you’ll be unstoppable.
 After all, it is a John Danaher DVD – who would expect less?

 The most enigmatic and tantalizing coach of all times, John Danaher is certainly a strange one.
 The New Zealand-born is eccentric, to say the least, but just as brilliant at the same time.
 Not much is clear about his past, other than what he shared at the JRE Podcast.
 Born in New Zealand, he was always interested in sports.
 His first choice was rugby, which is not the gentlest of sports, especially under Australian rules.
 Danaher always liked martial arts though, but only had access to striking arts.